Optimal Control of Thin-Film Flow on a Flexible Topography: Introduction

+{\bf Novelty and contributions.} The main contributions of our work are as follows: \begin{enumerate} \item We derive a thin-film flow model over a flexible substrate and introduce an externally forced substrate formulation that allows active control of the film through substrate deformation.
+The model couples the dynamics of the film and the flexible substrate, and includes the effects of gravity, disjoining pressure and external forcing on the substrate.

+\item We prove that the system satisfies a global energy-dissipation law for a suitable energy functional.
+We also present an appropriate functional setting and a bounded weak formulation for our PDE system.
+The energy-dissipation law can be derived directly from the weak formulation, thereby providing an essential a~priori estimate on the PDE solution.

-The main contributions of our work are as follows: \begin{enumerate} \item We first present an appropriate functional setting for the PDE system consisting of a thin-film equation coupled to a flexible substrate equation.
-We show that this system satisfies a global energy-dissipation law for a suitable energy functional.
-Next, we derive the optimality conditions at the continuous level.
-To achieve this, we formulate an optimal control problem consisting of the minimisation of a cost functional subject to the nonlinear evolution PDE for the thin-film flow controlled by the bottom topography.
-First-order optimality conditions are given by forward-backward, state-adjoint PDE system, closed with an optimality condition for the control.
+\item We derive the optimality conditions at the continuous level to control our coupled system.
+To achieve this, we formulate an optimal control problem consisting of the minimisation of a cost functional subject to the nonlinear evolution PDE for the thin-film flow controlled by the force acting on the substrate.
+First-order optimality conditions are given by a forward-backward, state-adjoint PDE system, closed with an optimality condition for the control.

-\item Our second main contribution is that we propose a stable time discretisation for the optimality system.
+\item We propose a stable time discretisation for the optimality system, which is possible because of the global energy-dissipation structure of the model.
 In particular, a careful treatment of the nonlinearity in the model (i.e., the disjoining-pressure term) is needed to balance computational efficiency and stability.
-For this, we explore first-order Implicit-Explicit (IMEX) time-stepping schemes, which decompose the nonlinear term into a contractive (convex) and expansive (concave) component~\cite{miles2020thermomechanically,wu2018posteriori}.
-This scheme can be combined with any spatial discretisation method.
+For this, we propose a first-order Implicit-Explicit (IMEX) time-stepping scheme, which decomposes the nonlinear term into a contractive (convex) and expansive (concave) component~\cite{miles2020thermomechanically,wu2018posteriori}.
+This linearly-implicit scheme can be combined with any spatial discretisation method.
 We have employed standard continuous finite elements.
 Finally, gradient descent is used as an iterative method to solve the resulting discrete PDE-constrained optimisation problem~\cite{de2015numerical,manzoni2021optimal}. \end{enumerate}